go

 The team is going five in a row.

-1. (intransitive) To have (final) authority; to be authoritative.
+1. (intransitive) Of an opinion or instruction, to have (final) authority; to be authoritative.

 Whatever the boss says goes, do you understand?